 That government is best which governs not at all; and when men are prepared for it, that will be the kind of government which they will have. – Henry David Thoreau

-Our work at the Advocates for Self-Government should result in expanding our circle of Advocates.
-These individuals are champions who not only embody the principles of self-government in their daily lives, but also actively work to share the values with others, so that they might begin their own personal journey of self-discovery and self-government.
+Our work at the Advocates for Self-Government will result in expanding our circle of Advocates.
+These individuals are champions who not only embody the principles of self-government in their daily lives, but also actively work to share the values with others, so they might begin their own personal journey.

 Our advocacy outreach includes the following products, activities, and resources for our Advocates:

-- Operation: Politically Homeless – These are tabling or booth kits for events.
-It includes everything you need to start conversations about self-government with the next generation of Advocates
+- Operation Politically Homeless kits – These are tabling or booth kits for events.
+It includes everything you need to start conversations about self-government with the next generation of Advocates.

 - Digital Outreach Booth – Use the World’s Smallest Political Quiz to drive traffic to our membership and partnership networks.

-Self-government is not a utopia in which we close ourselves off from the outside world.
+Self-government embraces a cohesive community of voluntary social cooperation.
 It is a way of being that requires both self-discipline and a commitment to helping others through peaceful and voluntary solutions.
 As more people become Advocates, fewer people will rely on coercive institutions (political force) to make social change.